Monday thru Friday . 8:00 AM - 5:00 PM EST

 For more information, visit: https://www.healthcare.gov/glossary/essential-health-benefits/.

 Out-of-pocket limit: Out-of-pocket limits are established annually by the IRS.
-These limits apply not only to covered benefits, and if an individual or family incurs expenses for noncovered benefits, these will not count toward their out-of-pocket limit, adding to potential unexpected costs.
+These limits apply only to covered benefits, and a plan may count only in-network costs toward the out-of-pocket limit and the limit only applies to essential health benefits.
+If an individual or family incurs expenses for noncovered benefits, these will not count toward their out-of-pocket limit, adding to potential unexpected costs.

 Preventive Services: Routine health care that includes screenings, checkups and patient counseling to prevent illnesses, disease or other health problems.1 For more information visit: http://www.hhs.gov/healthcare/rights/preventive-care/index.html.